Begun 2015 | 3,200 words

 Having more or less stopped working, I liked to linger over a coffee and read the complementary Guardian – it’s expensive – in a nearby café (unless some other beardy freeloader got there first).

 That pleasure was interrupted by the apocalyptic pandemic.
-Cafés are now open again, but the complementary newspapers haven’t returned.
+When it was over, cafés re-opened – but, sadly, the complementary newspapers didn’t return.

 I now go to the local library (amazingly, still open) to read the Guardian, like some pathetic old git.
 After extensive negotiations, they agreed to let me bring a takeaway coffee in.
 (They allow screaming kids to run around – fine by me – but they’re strict on drinks.)